CU-DSI-Scholars/site-source/content/post/2019-01-11-project-advancing-public-health-monitoring-and-analytics-in-new-york-city-through-development-of-a-master-person-index.md

 thumbnailImagePosition: left
 thumbnailImage: //res.cloudinary.com/tz33cu/image/upload/c_thumb,w_200,g_face/v1516632872/healthcare_pht18w.png
 ---
-Through a collaboration between Columbia University and the NYC Department of Health and Mental Hygiene (DOHMH), we are seeking a data scientist with JAVA, machine learning and/or SQL skills along with good writing, administrative and organizational abilities to contribute to the developing infrastructure and modeling of an extensible master person index (MPI) and data management solution.
-The intern would work directly with DOHMH scientists.
+Data is central to the NYC Department of Health’s mission to protect and promote the health of all New Yorkers.
+The agency’s many programs often require large scale record linkages that integrate data from individuals across multiple public health data systems and disease registries.
+We are implementing a Master Person Index (MPI) system in order to centralize, optimize and standardize matching methodology for administrative data across the Department of Health.

 <!--more-->

-Data is central to the DOHMH's mission to protect and promote the health of all New Yorkers.
-The agency’s many programs often require large scale record linkages.
-Epidemiologists use linked datasets to work on a range of public health issues; disease-specific teams also conduct surveillance for over 90 reportable diseases and conditions.
+Epidemiologists use linked datasets to work on a range of public health issues; disease-specific teams also conduct surveillance for over 90 reportable diseases and conditions using these linkages.
 In 2015, an intra-agency Matching Work Group found that record linkage, whether conducted for research and evaluation, surveillance, or clinical practice were extremely or prohibitively labor intensive, and sometimes highly duplicative.
-This was the impetus for developing an AI-enabled MPI system.
+Through a collaboration between Columbia University and the NYC Department of Health and Mental Hygiene, we are seeking a data scientist with JAVA, machine learning and/or SQL skills along with good writing, administrative and organizational abilities to contribute to the developing infrastructure and modeling of an MPI and data management solution.
+The intern would work directly with scientists and researchers from both institutions.

 The intern would focus their efforts on one or more of the following:

-·        enhancements to the user interface
++ enhancements to the user interface
-·        write, review, test and run scripts against the MPI and improve MPI services ·        evaluate and optimize machine learning - data matching model ·        improve system documentation and project planning
++ write, review, test and run scripts against the MPI and improve MPI services
++ evaluate and optimize machine learning - data matching model
++ improve system documentation and project planning

 {{< alert success >}}
 One selected candidate will receive a stipend via the DSI Scholars program.
 Amount is subject to available funding.